Douglas Durst: Personal life

-Helena Rose Domino, vice president at the Durst Organization; she is also a board member of Just Food, Governors Island Alliance, the Manhattan Solid Waste Advisory Board as well as President of New York Water Taxi and Circle Line Downtown.

-Health
+1972 injury and amputation

 Douglas Durst suffered a severe leg injury in 1972 when a coal-fired water heater exploded in a Newfoundland house where he was then living with his wife and young family.
-"I should've died there," Durst would later tell The New York Times.
-"It changed my whole outlook on life.
-I had to get more serious about what I was doing", he said, moving back to the family real estate business following months of recuperation.
 After suffering more than four decades of pain, despite many years of surgery, part of Durst's lower right leg was amputated in 2015.
 He walks today with the help of a prosthesis.